appveyor/website/src/docs/enterprise/installation.md

 ## Install AppVeyor

-* Login to `https://ci.appveyor.com` and click "Enterprise".
+* Login to `https://ci.appveyor.com` and click **Enterprise** in top menu.
+On that page you can see AppVeyor Enterprise license that is required during installation.
 * Grab `Installation URL` and run it in PowerShell console on AppVeyor server.
+* You will be walked through the installation wizard.
+* Exit your RDP session, open browser and navigate to `http://<server-ip-address>` to complete AppVeyor installation.

 ## Setup Domain Name